shapoco/calctus/FUNCTIONS.md

 ### `dayOfWeek(*t)`

-Returns day of week of datetime, expressed as 0 (SUNDAY)..6 (SATURDAY).
+Returns day of week of datetime, expressed as 0 (Sunday)..6 (Saturday).

 ### `dayOfYear(*t)`